programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 | Female | 0.8766 | 0.671     | 0.7601 |
 | Male   | 0.8595 | 0.9551    | 0.9048 |

 As we can see, the model still performs better with the _m_ label than it does with the _f_ label, but recall and precision are relatively well balanced for both classes.
 If you like, you can go back and try changing the `class_weight` parameter, then rerun all the code for calculating metrics.
-If you do, you will notice that Female __recall__ starts to drop as female __precision__ increases, so the __f1 score__ for the _f_ label is fairly closed to maximized for this sample.[^10]
+If you do, you will notice that female **recall** starts to drop as female **precision** increases, so the **f1 score** for the _f_ label is fairly close to maximized for this sample.[^10]

 ### Step 9: Model Validation

 Model validation with a logistic regression model is different from a linear regression model because the assumptions behind the models are different.
 We don't need to worry about the distribution of the residuals because there are no residuals to compute.
-Likewise, we don't have to worry about homoscedasticity, but multicollinearity is still a concern, and all the caveats from the linear regression section about interpreting the model's coefficients are applicable here as well.
+Likewise, we don't have to worry about homoscedasticity, but multicollinearity is still a concern, and all the caveats from the linear regression lesson about interpreting the model's coefficients are applicable here as well.

 Next, we do want to establish that the labels predicted with higher probabilities are typically more accurate than the labels predicted with lower probabilities.
 We can get an initial sense of whether this is the case by creating buckets for our probability ranges and looking at their various accuracy rates.
 As we did with our linear regression example, let's make a pandas DataFrame for our results and use it to make a bar chart of the accuracy rates for each bucket.